sdoboli/Lab8_CSC16_S21/README.md

 3. Clone the github classroom repository locally in /vagrant folder:

-	a) In your browser go to the lab link posted on Blackboard.
+  - In your browser go to the lab link posted on Blackboard.

-	c)  Login into your github account and you should see a new repository with the assignment name.
+  - Login into your github account and you should see a new repository with the assignment name.
 Click on the green button Code and then copy the link from the Clone with HTTPS option

-	d) Clone the lab repository on your virtual machine (a new folder will be created with the name of the assignment.
-All files from the repository will be copied there):
+  - Clone the lab repository on your virtual machine (a new folder will be created with the name of the assignment.
+All files from the repository will be copied there).
+Type: `git clone add_https_link_from_above`

-		Type: git clone add_https_link_from_above

-	e) Check that you have the new assignment folder in /vagrant:
+  - Check that you have the new assignment folder in /vagrant.
+Type:`ls -al`

-		Type: ls -al

-	f) Change directory to the new assignment folder:
+  - Change directory to the new assignment folder.
+Type: `cd assignment_folder_name`

-		Type: cd assignment_folder_name

-	g) Check the files in the assignment foder:
+  - Check the files in the assignment foder.
+Type: `ls`

-		Type: ls

 Congratulations!
 You are now ready to start your assignment.